msramalho/feup-comp/README.md

  2. Build a [Spoon](https://github.com/INRIA/spoon) model from a given source file or folder
  3. Implement concurrent architecture to trigger workers
  4. Implement Static and Dynamic
+ 5. ...
- 5. Reverted Task 4 :expressionless:
+ 6. Reverted Task X :expressionless:
- 6.
  7.
+ 8.